Q: What is the vision of NGLI?

 - Year One: Self-Differentiated Leadership and Bowen Family Systems Theory, with an emphasis on practicing non-anxious leadership and applying systems theory in a congregational context

-- Year Two: Adaptive- Generative Leadership: Becoming a Faithful Church in a Changing World, with an emphasis on the evolving context of pastoral leadership and its implication for the practice of the art of leadership
+- Year Two: Inner Work: Adaptive Leadership and Reflective Practice with an emphasis on the evolving context of pastoral leadership and its implications for leadership formation and one’s inner life

 - Year Four: Leading Congregations to Faithful and Fruitful Ministry, with an emphasis on exploring trends that point toward a new paradigm of evangelism and spiritual formation and sharing practical strategies for more effective outreach and growth